Turnusvereinshaus & Waltherpark

 The New Year's apology cards were a complete success.
 At their premiere at the turn of the year from 1819 to 1820, 600 were sold.
 Many communities adopted the Innsbruck recipe.
 In the magazine "The Imperial and Royal Privileged Bothe of and for Tyrol and Vorarlberg", the proceeds for Bruneck, Bozen, Trient, Rovereto, Schwaz, Imst, Bregenz and Innsbruck were published on 12 February.
 Other institutions such as fire brigades and associations also adopted the well-functioning custom to raise funds for their cause.
 The construction of the new Höttinger parish church was financed to a large extent from the proceeds of specially issued apology cards in addition to donations.
 The varied designs ranged from Christian motifs to portraits of well-known personalities, official buildings, new buildings, sights and curiosities.
 Many of the designs can still be seen in the Innsbruck City Archives.

-In crown lands such as Tyrol, Maria Theresa's reforms met with little favour.
-With the exception of a few liberals, they saw themselves more as an independent and autonomous province and less as part of a modern territorial state.
-The clergy also did not like the new, subordinate role, which became even more pronounced under Joseph II.
-For the local nobility, the reforms not only meant a loss of importance and autonomy, but also higher taxes and duties.
-Taxes, levies and customs duties, which had always provided the city of Innsbruck with reliable income, were now collected centrally and only partially refunded via financial equalisation.
-In order to minimise the fall of sons from impoverished aristocratic families and train them for civil service, Maria Theresa founded the Theresianumwhich also had a branch in Innsbruck from 1775.
+In crown lands such as Tyrol, which had previously enjoyed a high degree of autonomy, Maria Theresa’s reforms were met with little approval.
+Centralization remains a sensitive issue in Austrian politics to this day.
+With the exception of a few liberals, people saw themselves more as an independent, autonomous land and less as part of a modern territorial state.
+The clergy also resented their new subordinate role, which was further intensified under Joseph II.
+For the local nobility, the reforms meant not only a loss of status and autonomy but also higher taxes and levies.
+Taxes, duties, and customs revenues that had long provided Innsbruck with reliable income were now collected centrally and only partially returned through fiscal redistribution.
+To mitigate the social decline of sons from impoverished noble families and prepare them for state service, Maria Theresa founded the Theresianum, which also had a branch in Innsbruck from 1775 onward.
+As so often, time smoothed over former conflicts, and today Innsbruck’s inhabitants take pride in having hosted one of the most significant rulers in Austrian history.
+Not only the Triumphal Arch and the Imperial Palace (Hofburg), but also the Turnvereinshaus and the New City School recall the Theresian era, a period in which the state began to intervene ever more deeply in the lives of its citizens from the moment they entered school.

 1796 - 1866: Vom Herzen Jesu bis Königgrätz

-The period between the French Revolution and the Battle of Königgrätz in 1866 was a period of war.
-Many of the basic political attitudes, animosities towards other groups and European nationalism of the 19th and 20th centuries, which were also to influence the history of Innsbruck, had their roots in the conflicts of this period.
-The monarchies of Europe, led by the Habsburgs, had declared war on the French Republic.
-Fears were rife that the slogan of the revolution "Liberté, Égalité, Fraternité" could spread across Europe.
-A young general named Napoleon Bonaparte was with his italienischen Armee advanced across the Alps as part of the coalition wars and met the Austrian troops there.
-It was not just a war for territory and power, it was a battle of systems.
-The Grande Armee of the revolutionary French Republic met the troops of the conservative and Catholic Habsburgs.
+The period between the French Revolution and the Battle of Königgrätz in 1866 was a markedly warlike one.
+Many of the political attitudes and animosities toward other groups, as well as the European nationalism of the nineteenth and twentieth centuries—which would also shape the history of Innsbruck—had their roots in the conflicts of this era.
+The monarchies of Europe, led by the Catholic Habsburgs, declared war on the French Republic.
+Although revolutionary Paris was far away and there was as yet no comprehensive press system for the dissemination of news, the godlessness of the murderers of Marie Antoinette was effectively propagated through pamphlets and church pulpits.
+Fear spread that the revolutionary slogan “Liberté, Égalité, Fraternité” and its underlying principles might take hold across Europe.
+A young general named Napoleon Bonaparte advanced across the Alps with his Italian army during the Coalition Wars and encountered Austrian troops there.
+This was not merely a struggle over territory and power, but a clash of systems.
+The Grande Armée of revolutionary France faced the forces of the conservative and Catholic Habsburgs.

 Tyrolean marksmen were actively involved in the fighting to defend the country's borders against the invading French.
 The men were used to handling weapons and were considered skilled marksmen.
 The historian Ludwig Denk put it this way in an essay in 1860: